-The Qhapaq Ñan or "Inca Trail" crosses the park and is a vestige of the road linking Tomebamba with "Tambo de Paredones" (Molleturo), on the strategic route between the highlands and the coast.
-The highest point is the 4,450 m high Cerro Arquitectos (Architect's Hill) and the elevation of roads reach higher than 4,310 meters (13,550 feet).
+Qhapaq Ñan, Andean Road System (Inca road system) crosses the park and is a vestige of the road linking Tomebamba with "Tambo de Paredones" (Molleturo), on the strategic route between the highlands and the coast.
+The highest point is the 4,450 m (14,600 ft) high Cerro Arquitectos (Architect's Hill) and the elevation of roads reach higher than 4,310 ms (13,550 ft).
 There are as many as 250 lakes and ponds located within the park, making it vital water source in the region.

 Humidity, low temperature, and high altitude with low atmospheric pressure create an ecosystem that accumulates organic material in the soil that is able to retain water.
 The high grassland ecosystem (páramo) contains plants suitably adapted to it, 19 of them endemic to El Cajas.
 The dominant plant is straw grass (Calamagrostis intermedia).